-Unlike termites, which avoid light, carpenter ants are attracted to light, although they are active mainly at night.
-Indeed, precisely for this reason, they are probably very attracted to light sources. n the event that you cannot protect your home from ants, to resolve the situation quickly the best thing is to call a professional ant extermination service in Toronto.
+Unlike termites, which avoid light, carpenter ants are attracted to light and that is why ants in bathroom is a common issue, although they are active mainly at night.
+Indeed, precisely for this reason, they are probably very attracted to light sources.
 If the ant invasion has just happened, solving it will be easy.

 The fact that carpenter ants are attracted to light is both their instinct and an important signal for you:

 - Mating and continuing the species: They can be small or large, with different roles, taking care of food, eggs or larvae, but all members of a carpenter ant colony are female and sterile.
 Colony control is under the domination of the queen, who can live as long as 15 years and controls ants through pheromones.
 Finally, the male carpenter ants are born for the sole purpose of mating and then dying while swarming.
 As a result, carpenter ants are attracted to light because they have to go out into the world and mate, lay eggs and create new colonies.

 - Building nests in your house: The signal for you is that carpenter ants live in your home.
 If there are winged ants on the internal windows of the house, because attracted by the sunlight wanting to go outside, it will also be easier to get rid of them, but it is not a good sign.
 If you find them at home, know that it is impossible for these ants to come from the nest in someone else’s house, so you have a carpenter ant nest in the house.
 As a result, being attracted to light can help you understand if your house is infested with carpenter ants or not.